-Fundamentally, The World Cup of iRacing[TM] is a year-long tournament with three tiers of competition.
+Fundamentally, The World Cup of iRacingTM is a year-long tournament with three tiers of competition.
 The road to the Cup begins with each club competing against the other clubs in their geographic region in a season-long points chase.
 With four 12-week competition seasons each year, a club has four chances per year to accumulate the most points and win the Regional Season Club Championship (RSCC) for their region.

-Clubs that have won at least one RSCC during a given competition year advance to the second level of the tournament, the Regional Annual Club Championship (RACC), which includes a five-day Club Runoff among the RSCC-winning clubs followed by a one-day RACC Final, to determine the year's top club in each region.
+Clubs that have won at least one RSCC during a given competition year advance to the second level of the tournament, the Regional Annual Club Championship (RACC), which includes a four-day Club Runoff among the RSCC-winning clubs followed by a one-day RACC Final, to determine the year's top club in each region.

-The final round of the tournament is the World Cup of iRacing Final, in which the RACC-winning clubs face off for the title of World Cup of iRacing Champions, and the trophies and prizes that accompany the honor.
+The final round of the tournament is the World Cup of iRacing Finals, in which the RACC-winning clubs face off for the title of World Cup of iRacing Champion, and the prizes that accompany the honor.
+This round of the tournament all takes place on one day, January 30, 2011.